 The glasses were already popular with office workers and gamers, “but most certainly the pandemic has had a pronounced effect [on sales] with nearly everyone absorbing more and more digital blue light than ever before,” says Sean Pate, a brand marketing and communications officer for Zenni.

 The Book Club eyewear company says sales for its blue light glasses through March and April 2020 rose 116% over the same time in 2019, with the surge continuing, according to The Business of Fashion.

 “You never predict a moment like [a global pandemic] is the moment that a brand blossoms and all of a sudden starts to sell out and gain attention,” says creative director Hamish Tame.

-Sattler is among the growing number of people who wear special eyewear to block or filter the high-energy blue light coming from digital screens.
-Market Study Report, a market research company, says the global market for blue light eyewear will increase to $27 million by 2024, up from $18 million in 2019.
+360ResearchReports, a market research company, says the global market for blue light eyewear will increase to $28 million by 2024, up from $19 million in 2020.
 Th

-e advertised benefits of the glasses include less eyestrain, improved sleep habits, and prevention of eye disease.
+e advertised benefits of the glasses include less eyestrain, improved sleep, and prevention of eye disease.

-But do blue light glasses really work?
+But do they really work?
 It depends on who you ask.